dustinlyons/nixos-config/README.md

 ├── darwin       # MacOS and nix-darwin configuration ├── nixos        # My NixOS desktop-related configuration ├── overlays     # Drop an overlay file in this dir, and it runs.
 So far, mainly patches.
-├── templates    # Starter template for you to try
-└── vms          # VM-specific configs running in my home-lab
 ```

 ## Features